 Please bear in mind that I will not offer any visa or immigration-related advice in this guide, nor will I respond to enquiries on such matters.
 Contact the Philippine Embassy or Consulate in your country and/or the relevant government agencies – such as the Bureau of Immigration and the Bureau of Quarantine – if you require information other than what’s presented below.

 The current entry/testing rules for all arriving passengers are set out in IATF Resolution No. 2 s.
 2022 (full text), issued on 04 October 2022 and approved by the Office of the President on 28 October 2022 (source).
 Flag carrier Philippine Airlines posted the following summary on 05 November 2022 (source):

 WARNING: There are reports of fraudulent and misleading websites that charge fees for quarantine-related registrations.
-Ignore these scammers – the eArrival Card service is completely free of charge.
-Make sure that the website address you are using is https://www.onehealthpass.com.ph/, which can be counter-checked against the links provided in reliable sources; for example, on the website of the UK’s FCDO (scroll down to the heading “If you’re fully vaccinated”).
+Ignore these scammers – the eTravel service is completely free of charge.
+Make sure that the website address you are using is https://etravel.gov.ph/, which can be counter-checked against the links provided in official sources.

-The form will ask for inoculation details (date, vaccine brand, etc.) but won’t require you to upload documentary evidence at the point of registration.
-However, you’ll need to bring a copy of your vaccination or test certificate for inspection at the airport counter and the quarantine checkpoint.
+The current version of the form will ask for vaccination details (date, vaccine brand, etc.) without requiring you to upload documentary evidence.
+However, you should bring a copy of your vaccination or test certificate for inspection as/when needed.

-After completing the registration process, take a screen capture of the QR code or bar code that will be issued to you.
-Show the code to airline personnel as you check in and to quarantine officials after you land.
+After completing the registration process, take a screen capture of the QR code that will be issued to you (or use the download link provided).
+Show the code to airline personnel when you check in and to quarantine officials after you land.